 "Pivvot uses Loveland's LBCS Columns for customers who need detailed zoning & land use information.
 Often, the data in these columns are not included in parcel data & county level data.
 The LBCS columns have been an efficient alternative to missing source data and provide value to our customers."

 Get our standardized land use code attributes as part of our premium data package along with our other premium derivative fields via bulk data, API, Regrid Pro, Regrid Team & Regrid Enterprise subscriptions.

 Premium data includes nationwide parcel boundaries with all standard attributes, plus a variety of fields we append to the data from other sources such as:

 Nationwide USPS-validated address data with uniform residential property indicators and vacancy information

 Nationwide building footprint counts and building footprint square footage

 In addition to providing amazing parcel data, our talented team makes great GIS software and apps.
-Make sure you check out our Mapping Platform, and free Regrid Mobile App (available for iOS and Android).
+Make sure you check out our Mapping Platform, and Regrid Property App (available for iOS and Android).
 We customize this software for clients through our white label Enterprise product.
 We also partner with parcel-level machine learning and predictive analytics companies if you need additional analysis.

 You can get our data not just through bulk files but also through the API and by the county and state at the Data Store.